sretcher/chi-squared-speech/README.md

 [sretcher.github.io](https://github.com/sretcher/sretcher.github.io)

 ## One Sample Chi-Squared Test
 A study was conducted to learn about the effects of irrelevant speech on memorization (*Acoustical Science and Technology* Vol. 35, 2014).
 71 subjects performed a memorization task under two conditions-with irrelevant background speech or silence.
 For each subject, the RDER (error between the two conditions as a percentage) was recorded.
 We will be using a one sample chi-squared test to see if the true standard deviation of the RDER measurements differs from 60 percent.
+We will use a level of significance of .01 for this problem.

 ### Assumptions For Large Sample Chi-Squared Test